signalpoint/geofield/README.md

 *Step 2*

-Then visit the `Manage Display` page for your content type, and change your Geofield's `Format` to `Geofield Map`, for example:
+Visit the `Manage Display` page for your content type, and switch to the `DrupalGap` tab.

+Then change your Geofield's `Format` option to `Geofield Map`, for example:

 ```
+Structure -> Content types -> Articles -> Manage display -> DrupalGap
 admin/structure/types/manage/article/display/drupalgap
 ```